omcdrucifer/Bank-Calculator/README.md

 I am renaming this repo so that instead of focusing on one portfolio project, I can use it to store them all.
 Renaming to "Codecademy Portfolio Projects".

 As such, I am restructuring the folder system on the tree so that each one is labeled for the appropriate project.

+12-3-24

+I am renaming the repo again.
+I decided that it was going to be necessary to learn how to ship actual packages.
+That being said, I figured trying to store multiple, possibly unreleated, packages in a single repo.
+So I will be re-dedicating this one to the bank calculator project, and starting new repos for subsequent projects.